Canby, California: History

 About 9.3 mi northwest of Canby is a California Historical Landmark number #111 about the Old Emigrant Trail.

 California Historical Landmark number 111 reads:

 NO. 111 OLD EMIGRANT TRAIL - Near the present Pit River-Happy Camp Road this old pioneer trail, part of one of the earliest roads in northeastern California, is yet easily traced.
 Trees eight to ten inches in diameter are growing in the old road bed.

 About 5 mi southeast of Canby is California Historical Landmark number 125.

 California Historical Landmark number 125 reads:

 NO. 125 EVANS AND BAILEY FIGHT-1861 - S. D. Evans, Sr. and Joe Bailey, stockmen from Rogue River Valley, Oregon, and 16 of their employees were driving 900 head of beef cattle from Roseburg to the mines at Virginia City, Nevada when they were attacked by Indians and the two owners killed.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 2.3 sqmi, 98.21% of it land, and 1.79% of it water.
+According to the United States Census Bureau, the CDP covers an area of 2.3 sqmi, of which 98.21% is land and 1.79% is water.